joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5675143/2024/08/01/justin-herbert-foot-injury-chargers/

 **Joe Engle, Groundbreaking Test Pilot and Astronaut, Dies at 91**\
 `He touched the edge of space in one aircraft, an X-15, and ventured beyond it in another, a NASA shuttle.
-But the moon, to his disappointment, was out of reach.`\
+But the moon, to his disappointment, became out of reach.`\
 https://nytimes.com/2024/08/01/science/space/joe-engle-dead.html

 **What to See in N.Y.C.
 Galleries in August**\